 From the edge of L.A., Pomona College has helped launch some of the region’s most influential artists.
 Today the College is taking the next step forward with the announcement of a $15 million gift for a new art museum from Janet Inskeep Benton, a 1979 graduate of the College and long-time supporter of the arts.

-Opening in fall 2020, Benton Museum of Art at Pomona College or, more simply, The Benton, will provide a space for some of SoCal’s most compelling and experimental exhibitions.
+Opening in fall 2020, Benton Museum of Art at Pomona College will provide a space for some of SoCal’s most compelling and experimental exhibitions.
 The 33,000-square-foot facility is under construction where the campus meets the lively Claremont Village and the city’s civic center.

 For decades, Pomona College has played a key part in shaping innovative artists, including Helen Pashgian, James Turrell, Peter Shelton, the late Marcia Hafif and the late Chris Burden.
 The Benton’s collection will include pieces from all of these alumni, and future exhibitions will carry forward the College’s emphasis on cutting-edge art in the Los Angeles region.